By Emma Smith, Back Track Adventure Consultant

 There’s South America which brings to mind all the iconic images of Machu Picchu, meandering llama, colourful ponchos and festivals… and then there is the deepest and darkest Peru aka Northern Peru and the Amazon Jungle.
 That’s where you will find me.

-We flew into Lima and spent one night there before flying north up to Jaen and transferring out to the Amazonas region of Chacapoyas, where we spent four nights in a spectacular mountainous region.
+We flew into Lima and spent one night there before flying north up to Jaen and transferring out to the Amazonas region of Chachapoyas, where we spent four nights in a spectacular mountainous region.

 We visited Kuelap – the most important archaeological site in the Northern Peruvian Andes predating Machu Picchu.